Hercules (Seneca): Plot

 Lycus was exiled for his crimes by Creon the father-in-law of Hercules and king of Thebes.
 Hercules being at that time away in the underworld, where he had gone to seek out Cerberus as the final labour assigned him by Eurystheus through Juno's hatred.
 Here he found Theseus, who had made a descent into the regions of Pluto in company of Pirithous with the intention of carrying off Proserpine.
-Lycus seized his opportunity, and aided by conspirators, slayed Creon together with his two sons, and usurped the Kingdom of Thebes.
+Lycus seized his opportunity, and aided by conspirators, slew Creon together with his two sons, and usurped the Kingdom of Thebes.

 Act I

-Juno vents her anger at the love affairs of Jupiter, his concubines and bastard offspring, and is very angry about the successes of Hercules, and so on his return from the underworld will be thrown by Juno into a state of mad frenzy.
+Juno vents her anger at Jupiter's love affairs, concubines, and bastard offspring.
+She is enraged by the feats of Hercules, whom she determines to send into a state of mad frenzy upon his return from the underworld.

-The Chorus of Thebans beginning with a description of the dawn of day alludes to the customs of the times, condemning the pursuits and undertakings of the nobles.
-They reprove Hercules for his audacity in the attempting of his various labors, and finally extol and sigh for the tranquillity which is only to be found in leading a retired life.
+The chorus begins with a description of the dawn of day alludes to the customs of the times, condemning the pursuits and undertakings of the nobles.
+They reprove Hercules for his audacity in the attempting of his various labors, and extol the tranquility of a retired life.

 Act II

 Megara bewails the absence of Hercules, and complains of the violence and insolence of Lycus.
-Amphitryon pities the despondent state of Megara's mind, and tenders his consolation.
+Amphitryon pities the despondent state of Megara's mind, and offers his condolences.

 Lycus, having slain Creon and his sons, has established himself on the throne and governs the kingdom.
 He seeks to marry Megara, using every stratagem, and threatens violence in case she refuses.

 Act III

-Hercules asks for the pardon of Phoebus and the rest of the gods, that although having been commanded, he had dragged Cerberus from the underworld to the regions above.
+Hercules asks for the pardon of Phoebus and the rest of the gods for having brought Cerberus to the regions above, albeit in obedience to divine commands.

 Hercules having returned from the underworld with Theseus encounters Amphitryon who greets him and informs him about events.
 Hercules goes off to kill Lycus.
 Theseus provides Amphitryon with an account of the underworld and the deeds of Hercules.

-The Chorus sings of the victory of Hercules gained in the underworld, and praises the hero.
+The chorus sings of the victory of Hercules gained in the underworld, and praises the hero.